Instinct (Dollhouse): Plot

 DeWitt goes to visit Madeline formerly November/Mellie.
 DeWitt attempts to engage Madeline in idle conversation, but Madeline is suspicious of DeWitt's intentions.
-DeWitt asks Madeline to come in for a diagnostic, citing she will not take "no" for an answer.
+DeWitt asks Madeline to come in for a diagnostic, saying she will not take "no" for an answer.

-On engagement, Echo attempts to flee the house with Jack.
-Nate tries to prevent Echo from leaving telling her that her car is in the shop with the baby seat.
-Nate takes the baby telling Echo to go get some rest, but Echo takes Jack back, citing she needs to feed him.
+On the engagement, Echo attempts to flee the house with Jack.
+Nate tries to prevent Echo from leaving, telling her that her car is in the shop with the baby seat.
+He takes the baby and tells Echo to go get some rest, but she takes Jack back, saying she needs to feed him.
 Echo calls Sierra to pick her up.
-However, as she arrives, so does a black van and Echo watches as Sierra is taken away.
+However, as she arrives, so does the black van and Echo watches as Sierra is taken into it.
 Dollhouse staff surround the house as Ballard tries to go inside to talk Echo down.
-However Echo has managed to escape, taking Sierra's car.
+But she manages to escape in Sierra's car.

 In the Dollhouse, Nate is furious with DeWitt.
-But DeWitt is unmoved citing that with the money Nate has, he could have hired a nanny, but he wanted a mother, someone to bond with his child.
+But DeWitt is unmoved and says that with the money Nate has, he could have hired a nanny, but he wanted a mother, someone to bond with his child.

 Echo attempts to go to the bank to withdraw money.
 However she spots the black van and runs.
 Echo is able to find some police officers who take her back to the station to get her statement.
 Ballard and Nate arrives, and Echo attempts to flee.
 Echo is hysterical as Jack is taken away from her.

 In the Dollhouse, Madeline is receiving her diagnostic.
 As they finish, Ballard brings Echo in and attempts to place her in the chair.
 Echo manages to escape but is cornered and sedated.
 Ballard notices Madeline is cut, and takes her to see the doctor.
 Madeline tells Ballard that Echo will be fine, as she knows how it feels to have a child taken away.
-She reveals that she had a baby daughter, who had terminal cancer.
-Ballard asks if Madeline is happy now, in which she replies she isn't sad.
+She reveals that she had a baby daughter, who died of cancer.
+Ballard asks if Madeline is happy now, to which she replies she is not sad.
 Echo wakes up and is wiped.
 However the wipe seems to fail, as Echo punches Topher, knocking him unconscious.